 SFA may provide its Clients with access to an online platform to allow a Client to view their complete asset allocation, including those assets that SFA does not manage (the "Non-Managed Accounts").
 SFA does not provide investment management, monitoring, or implementation services for the Non-Managed Accounts.
 Therefore, SFA shall not be responsible for the investment performance or data integrity of the Non-Managed Accounts.
 Rather, the client and/or their advisor(s) that maintain management authority for the Non-Managed Accounts, and not SFA, shall be exclusively responsible for such investment performance.
-If the aggregation platform also provides access to other types of information and applications, including financial planning concepts and functions, those additional concepts and functions provided by us.
+If the aggregation platform also provides access to other types of information and applications, including financial planning concepts and functions, those additional concepts and functions should not, in any manner whatsoever, be construed as services, advice, or recommendations provided by us.
 Finally, we shall not be held responsible for any adverse results or incorrect information a client may experience if the client engages in financial planning or other functions available on the aggregation platform without SFA's assistance or oversight.